open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.4 More components and more attributes

-With some basic principles now firmly in place, all you'll need to put together a working and nice looking app is to increase the number of component types in your toolbox, as well as methods to include in `className`.
-In this section you'll learn how to build further on the previous examples and approach something that looks more like a complete dashboard by adding a `dbc.Button()` and a `dbc.Card()` component .
-The latter is often used to split a dashboard in different parts and as a container for more components.
-You'll also learn how to edit the appearance of your components with visual effects such as rounded edges and shadows.
+In this section you'll learn how to build further on the previous examples and approach something that looks more like a complete dashboard by adding a `dbc.Button()` and a `dbc.Card()` component.
+The latter is often used to split a dashboard in different parts and it serves as a container for more components.
+You'll also learn how to edit the appearance of your components with effects such as rounded edges and shadows.

 ## 12.4.1 A button and a card

-For a more comprehensive list of boostrap components, refer to [this source][19].
-For now we'll just add a `dbc.Button` in a new `dbc.Col` component next to our already existing `dbc.Label`.
-In addition, we'll include a `dbc.Card` in a `dbc.Col` component in a new `dbc.Row`.
+We'll add a `dbc.Button` in a new `dbc.Col` component next to the already existing `dbc.Label`.
+In addition, we'll include a `dbc.Card` in a `dbc.Col` component within a new `dbc.Row`.

-#### 12.4.1 Code snippet

 ````{dropdown} See Code
     :container: + shadow